 Driving can be the simplest option as you can stop for regular comfort breaks, but some ferry operators, train companies and airlines are happy for you to travel with dogs.
 Always check before you book and ask if your small dog will be expected to travel in the hold.
 If you are driving, feed your small dog about two hours before you set off and keep the car cool and well-ventilated.
 Secure your small dog in a safe and comfortable way, using either a roomy travel crate or a dog harness – please don’t be tempted to carry him your small dog on your lap.
 And never leave your small dog alone in the car, even for a few minutes.

-The Pet Travel Scheme allows you and your small dog to travel together to a long list of countries in the EU and beyond – you can check if the country you want to visit is listed here. [https://www.gov.uk/take-pet-abroad/listed-and-unlisted-countries].
-Once you know your destination is on the list, ask your vet about obtaining your small dog’s Pet Passport – this usually only involves microchipping,an up-to-date rabies vaccination and sometimes deworming just before the trip, but your vet may also suggest vaccinating him your small dog against other less common diseases.
+The Pet Travel Scheme allows you and your small dog to travel together to a long list of countries in the EU and beyond – you can check if the country you want to visit is listed here.
+Once you know your destination is on the list, ask your vet about obtaining your small dog’s Pet Passport, which may involve an up-to-date rabies vaccination and sometimes deworming just before the trip.
+Your vet may also suggest vaccinating your small dog against other less common diseases.